mkcode/wrangler-version-deploy-action-with-metadata/README.md

   - Cloudflare API token.
   - Recommended: `secrets.CLOUDFLARE_API_TOKEN`.
   - Used to set `CLOUDFLARE_API_TOKEN` for the Wrangler commands.

+- `wrangler_command` (required)
+  - How to invoke Wrangler.
+  - This is the base command (and optional leading arguments) that will be used for both upload and deploy.
+  - Examples:
+    - `wrangler`
+    - `npx wrangler@4`
+    - `pnpm dlx wrangler@4`
+  - The Action splits this into:
+    - Executable: first token
+    - Base args: remaining tokens
+  - Then runs:
+    - `<wrangler_command> versions upload ...`
+    - `<wrangler_command> versions deploy ...`

+- `working_directory` (optional)
+  - Working directory from which Wrangler commands will be executed.
+  - If set, it is used as the `cwd` for both:
+    - `versions upload`
+    - `versions deploy`
+  - Useful for monorepos where your Worker lives in a subfolder.

 - `config` (required)
   - Path to the Wrangler configuration file.